 Now, in my own journey to creating a life of fulfillment, I have found inspiration to empower you to do the same, even when you feel it’s unrealistic.

-In the process of creating the lifestyle that “I” want, the impact it has had in my vocation as Wife and Mom has been beyond remarkable!
+In the process of creating the lifestyle I want, the impact it has had in my vocation as Wife and Mom has been beyond remarkable!
 I am finally finding myself, and have started to fully embrace who I am (not who I was made to think I was or what anybody else expects me to be).
-I have began taking self-care seriously and prioritizing my needs.
+I have began making my needs also a priority and taking self-care seriously as well as pursuing personal growth.
 As a result, I have become a better person for it.
 I can carry out my Mommy duties in a much fresher mood.
 And not only do I feel like a lady beside my husband as his Woman that I am, but I feel like the goddess of a home I can now call my very own.